 You’ve probably had experience using WordPress as your primary content management system.
 In fact, studies indicate that 35.7% of all websites across the globe use WordPress.
 The core reason it is so popular is that WordPress is accessible not only to developers but to simple users as well.
 You don’t need to dig deep into programming while using this open-source tool yet you can’t also avoid basic understanding of codes for a better experience.

-But WordPress has a number of security issues.
+But there are a number of WordPress security issues.
 Even though WordPress is widely used all over the world for any kind of website it still has a range of vulnerable points and is among the most hacked CMSs.
-According to the Sucuri report, WordPress was the most infected website platform in 2019 with 94% of ranking.
+According to the Sucuri report, WP was the most infected website platform in 2019 with 94% of ranking of WordPress security issues.